EgosOwn/onionr/README.md

 Onionr can be used for mail, as a social network, instant messenger, file sharing software, or for encrypted group discussion.

+The whitepaper (subject to change prior to first alpha release) is available [here](docs/whitepaper.md).

 ![Tor stinks slide image](docs/tor-stinks-02.png)

 ## Main Features